leminlimez/CowabungaLite/README.md

 - A Mac running MacOS 11.0 (Big Sur) or higher (Can be a virtual machine/hackintosh)
 - An iOS device on iOS 15.0 or higher
 - Find My must be turned off while applying (can be turned back on afterwards)
+- Your device must not have MDM with backup encryption enabled

 ## Installing
 Simply download the .zip that is for your MacOS version and run the app.
 Plug in your phone and start tweaking!